-Located just 2 stalls away from the above mentioned curry powder carrot cake, 137 Lor Mee Prawn Mee is popular for, needless to say, their lor mee and prawn noodles.
-We ordered Signature Lor Mee ($4) and received a bowl of thick yellow noodles and gravy, topped with a generous portion of fried fish, fish fillet and egg.
-The sauce was thick and fragrant with lots of garlic, but not overpowering.
-You’ll be given a huge portion and at such an affordable price, it’s really value for money.
+Located just two stalls away from Song Han Carrot Cake, 137 Lor Mee Prawn Mee is popular for their lor mee and prawn noodles.
+Their Signature Lor Mee ($4) comprises a bowl of thick yellow noodles and gravy, topped with a generous portion of fried fish, fish fillet, and egg.
+The sauce is thick and fragrant with lots of garlic, without being overpowering.

 6. Mui Kee Hainanese Chicken Rice

-Those living near Tampines Street 21 will be familiar with Mui Kee Hainanese Chicken Rice that always has long snaking queues on weekends.
-They’ve been here for close to 7 years, and the quality has not changed one bit.
-The name may be quite misleading because aside from serving a mean plate of Chicken Rice ($3), this stall also specialises in char siew and roast pork rice.
+Those living near Tampines Street 21 will be familiar with Mui Kee Hainanese Chicken Rice which always has long snaking queues on weekends.
+They’ve been here for close to seven years, and the quality has not changed one bit.
+Besides serving a mean plate of Chicken Rice ($3), this stall also specialises in char siew rice which has a sweet and smoky finish.

-For those craving roast pork, imagine three layers of pure intensity: crunchy crispy skin, a marbled layer of fat and tender pork.
-As for their char siew, there’s a slightly smoky and sweet finish.
-What makes this place stand out is their sweet and fragrant char siew sauce that they drizzle over your plate.
+Their roast pork comprises crispy skin, a marbled layer of fat, and tender meat.
+What makes this place stand out is their sweet and fragrant char siew sauce that’s drizzled over your plate.
 You can order the dishes separately at $3 each, or mix and match the meats for a steal at only $3.50.